Magritte-code/Magritte/README.md

 [University College London](https://www.ucl.ac.uk/) (UCL, UK) and [KU Leuven](https://www.kuleuven.be/english/) (Belgium).

-Magritte is currently mainly used for post-processing hydrodynamical simulations by creating synthetic observations, but the techniques could also be applied more general.
+Magritte is currently mainly used for post-processing hydrodynamical simulations of astrophysical models by creating synthetic observations, but the techniques could in principle also be applied more general (e.g. plasma and nuclear physics).

 It can either be used as a Python package or as a C++ library.
 Magritte uses a deterministic ray-tracer with a formal solver that currently focusses on line radiative transfer (see